 The club dates back to November 1893 when local golf enthusiasts negotiated for permanent rights to play the rough fields of Pemberton Farm.
 Originally, golfers were prohibited from using the grounds over the summer, when cattle grazed what would become today’s fairways.

-Like Haunted Lakes, the Victoria Golf Club may be haunted by early aboriginal inhabitants.
-One researcher suggests that some of its phantoms may be the souls of native warriors killed in battle centuries ago.
+Like Haunted Lakes, the Victoria Golf Club may be haunted by early inhabitants.
+One researcher suggests some of its phantoms may be the souls of native warriors killed in battle centuries ago.
 However, these spirits pale beside the club’s other resident, the late Doris Gravlin, possibly Victoria’s most famous ghost.

-Thomson was born in Blackburn, Lancashire in 1906 and immigrated to Canada with her parents,” recounts Adams.
+Thomson was born in Blackburn, Lancashire in 1906 and immigrated to Canada with her parents.
 The Thomson family settled in Victoria where Doris’s mother worked at a private hospital.
 Doris became a nurse as well, until 1930 when she married Victor Gravlin.